antoinedurr/ScratchXML/README.md

 # ScratchXML
-Python module to read and write Assimilate Scratch custom-command XML files.
+Python module to read, manipulate, and write Assimilate Scratch custom-command XML files.

 ### Description
 The _scratchXML_ module converts an XML hierarchy output by [Assimilate Scratch](https://www.assimilateinc.com/products/) into an object based hierarchy.